Learn more about our Advertising Disclosure

 Crime index 58.4 21.14

-• In the last presidential election, Kansas City voted Democrat and South Dakota voted Republican.
+• Kansas City voted Democrat, while South Dakota was Republican.

-• During the coldest part of the year, Kansas City reaches the temperature of 20ºF and South Dakota gets down to 7ºF.
+• During the coldest part of the year, Kansas City reaches a temperature of 20ºF while South Dakota gets down to 7ºF.
+Relocating to Kansas City means you’ll enjoy milder winters, making daily life easier, more affordable, and better for spending time outside.

 Things to do in Kansas City